vdamewood/siliko/Readme.txt

 Known Issue / Goals

 * Not all functions have been implemented.
-* The method for selecting a function needs to be replaced by a hash table.
+* The hash table code used to select functions needs to be cleaned up.
 * The GUI program needs to be documented.